Twelve Great Food Ideas to Put On Some Pounds

 Let’s start with making sure you’re eating a complete meal.
 If you want to gain weight by eating healthy foods, you’ll also want to ensure a balanced diet.

 Each meal should contain at least one carb, a protein source and a veggie of some kind.
+On days that you workout, make sure to get in enough good carbs to help build muscle.

 1) Rice: a low cost food to gain weight quickly